kasima/understanding-plasma/1-introduction.md

 ### As a child chain

 The Plasma chain acts as a child by periodically reporting an update back to its parent chain (which can also the be the root chain).
-This magical update up to the parent chain takes the form of the _Merkle root of a Merkle tree of transactions_ from the most recent block of the child chain.
+This update needs to be able to prove inclusion of the data in the child chain.
+For many of the Plasma specifications so far (e.g. Plasma MVP), this magical update up to the parent chain takes the form of the _Merkle root of a Merkle tree of transactions_ from the most recent block of the child chain.

 [Take a dive into how Merkle trees work and how they're used in Plasma.](basic_concepts/merkle_tree.md)